0hq/effectiveacceleration/README.md

 # Effective Acceleration Forums

-Forum Magnum is the codebase powering [LessWrong](https://lesswrong.com) and the [Effective Altruism Forum](https://forum.effectivealtruism.org).
+The E/ACC forums are based on Forum Magnum, the codebase powering [LessWrong](https://lesswrong.com) and the [Effective Altruism Forum](https://forum.effectivealtruism.org).

 The team behind LessWrong created this codebase in 2017 as a rewrite of the